scrabbletank/farhome-rules/rulesdoc.md

 *1st Level*
 - **Casting Time:** 5 AP
 - **Range:** 5
-- **Duration:** instant
+- **Duration:** 10 minutes

-Hex a target in range you can see.
-Make a spellcasting roll against the targets Willpower.
-On success they gain Hex for 10 minutes, or Hex 2 on a critical.
+Spin a hex around a creature you can see.
+Make a spellcasting roll against the creatures willpower save.
+On success they gain hex, or hex 2 on a critical.

 Add an enhanced die for every level above 1st.